Upper lip scar

 Findings:

-Upon our consultation, the philtrum was shortened with bridged scarring, shortening the nasal to vermilion distance, stellate scar, distorted cupid’s bow, and the vermilion border.
+At our consultation, we found the philtrum was shortened with bridged scarring, shortening the nasal to vermilion distance, stellate scar, distorted cupid’s bow, and the vermilion border.

 Diagnosis: